KakeiBro/docs-playbook/README.md

 playbook repository, and it can be extended to cover multiple languages that you have to download from [Shiki's Repo](https://github.com/shikijs/textmate-grammars-themes/tree/main/packages/tm-grammars).

-For this specific project 3 grammars were added under `shiki_syntaxes/`:
+For this specific project these grammars were added under `shiki_syntaxes/`:

 - csharp
 - tsx
 - typescript
+- json

 Theme's are listed [here](https://github.com/shikijs/textmate-grammars-themes/tree/main/packages/tm-themes) however, some of them are not inside of the `shiki` package (this could be due to